NCC-CNC/.github/profile/README.md

 # Who We Are

-Yhe Nature Conservancy of Canada (NCC) is Canada's leading national land conservation organization.
+The Nature Conservancy of Canada (NCC) is Canada's leading national land conservation organization.
 A private, non-profit organization, we partner with individuals, corporations, foundations, Indigenous communities and other non-profit organizations and governments at all levels to protect our most important natural treasures — the natural areas that sustain Canada’s plants and wildlife.
 We secure properties